One of the most common questions I receive is some variation of, “Which techniques are the easiest to use in persuasion, marketing and selling?”

 Ask them to participate in some activity with you.
 DO SOMETHING with them.
 You are not obligated to always sit face to face, across the table from each other.

-If your client is in a good old fashioned “stuck state,” progress is going to be lost if you don’t change the channels in his mind.
+If your client is in a good old fashioned “stuck in life,” progress is going to be lost if you don’t change the channels in his mind.
 Sometimes it is appropriate to get up and go or at least move somewhere else.
 Changing your client’s physical actions in some way will help you change his internal state.

 C. Appeal to You Client’s Biological Makeup